michina-ai/michina/README.md

 Unit testing and integration testing for LLMs.

+## Features
+- [openai] Can run in a Github Actions for workflow

 ## Todo
-- make it run on github via github actions
+- Add monitoring